 In that same email, Shipt also clarified that the elimination of pay on cancelled orders, announced in late March, would be partially reversed.

 “As a Shipt Shopper, your safety and well‑being is our utmost priority,” the company wrote in the email announcing the new safety gear.
 “We appreciate you, and will continue to monitor and address your needs as the situation progresses.”

-If anything sets Shipt apart from its peers, it’s its cheery, friendly marketing style paired with what some shoppers describe as a culture of censorship and fear on the company’s Facebook group, the Shopper Lounge.
+If anything sets Shipt apart from its peers, it’s its cheery, friendly marketing style paired with what some shoppers describe as a culture of censorship and fear on the company’s online Facebook group.
 Shipt encourages its gig workers to go above and beyond by tacking on gifts like thank you cards, flowers, and balloons onto customers orders (paid out of their own pockets), calling this kind of service “Bringing the Magic,” which can improve shopper ratings that determine whether they receive the most lucrative orders.
 Meanwhile, on its company-sponsored Facebook group, which has more than 100,000 members, Shipt is known to censor and ban workers who express the slightest dissent or ask basic questions about their working conditions.

 Solis says that this censorship online could make it difficult to inform workers of the walkout, but that a number of alternative private Shipt Facebook groups like the Shipt List, will serve as important organizing tools.

 Christina James, a Shipt gig worker in Kalamazoo, Michigan, has interstitial cystitis with hunner's lesions, a painful bladder syndrome, which also means her immune system is compromised, but has no choice to work throughout the pandemic to support her children.